tup916/Personal-Website/README.md

 Update Camera:Photography to link to my Instagram photography.

 Later-On:

-Add more information:
+Add more information, such as

-      Link to:
+      Picture-Link to:
             Resume, and
             Transcript
       Art-Work:
             paintings,
             doodles, and
             sketches
       Accomplishments:
             Awards,
             Scholarships,
             Published papers and
             Research Posters
       Link to Travel Videos